Ella Campbell: Other activities

 She was a founding member of the Manawatu Orchid Society, and was a judge of the Orchid Council of New Zealand from 1978 until 2002.
 She was a member of the New Zealand Botanical Society and an Honorary Life Member of Soroptimists International, having been inaugural president of the Palmerston North chapter.

 Campbell was a keen field hockey player from her university days.
 She played for the Dunedin Teachers' Training College team and captained both the New Zealand University team and the Otago Women's Hockey Team.
 She won three university blues, in 1931, 1933, and 1934.
 She helped start a women's hockey team in Palmerston North and coached the Massey University Women's Hockey Team.
 She was also a member of the New Zealand Women's Hockey Council.

 Honours and awards

 Her most prominent awards included being appointed a Fellow of the Royal New Zealand Institute of Horticulture (1976), receiving the Massey Medal from Massey University (1992), and her appointment as a Dame Companion of the New Zealand Order of Merit, for services to science, in the 1997 New Year Honours.
 In 2017, Campbell was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 Works

-She co-authored the textbook Agricultural Botany (first published in 1954; second edition in 1960 and reprinted most recently in 1997).
+She co-authored with fellow Massey academic John Stuart Yeates the textbook Agricultural Botany (first published in 1954; second edition in 1960).